AnonymouX47/termvisage/docs/source/glossary.rst

 Glossary
 ========

-Below are definitions of terms used across the library's public interface, exception messages, CLI help text and the documentation.
+Below are definitions of terms used in the CLI help text, info/warning/error messages and the documentation.

 .. note::

-   For contributors, these terms are also used in the source code, as variable names, in comments, docstrings, etc.
+   For contributors, some of these terms are also used in the source code, as variable names, in comments, docstrings, etc.

 .. glossary::
    :sorted:

    active terminal
-      The first terminal device discovered upon loading the package.
-See :ref:`here <active-terminal>`.
+      The terminal emulator connected to the first TTY device discovered at startup.

+      At times, this may also be used to refer to the TTY device itself.

    alignment
-      The position to place a rendered image within its padding.
+      The position of a primary :term:`render` output within its :term:`padding`.

    horizontal alignment
-      The position to place a rendered image within its :term:`padding width`.
+      The horizontal position of a primary :term:`render` output within its :term:`padding width`.

+      .. seealso:: ``--h-align``

    vertical alignment
-      The position to place a rendered image within its :term:`padding height`.
+      The vertical position of a primary :term:`render` output within its :term:`padding height`.

+      .. seealso:: ``--v-align``

    allowance
-      The amount of space to be left un-used in a given maximum size.
+      The amount of space to be left unused on the terminal screen.

    horizontal allowance
-      The amount of **columns** to be left un-used in a given maximum amount of columns.
+      The amount of **columns** to be left unused on the terminal screen.

+      .. seealso:: ``--h-allow``

    vertical allowance
-      The amount of **lines** to be left un-used in a given maximum amount of lines.
+      The amount of **lines** to be left unused on the terminal screen.

+      .. seealso:: ``--v-allow``

    alpha threshold
       Alpha ratio/value above which a pixel is taken as **opaque** (applies only to text-based render styles).

+      .. seealso:: ``--alpha``

    animated
       Having multiple frames.